quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 On the first received ACK_FREQUENCY frame in a connection, an endpoint MUST immediately record all values from the frame.
 The sequence number of the frame is recorded as the largest seen sequence number.
-The new Packet Tolerance and Update Max Ack Delay values MUST be immediately used for delaying acknowledgements; see {{sending}}.
+The new ACK-eliciting Threshold and Update Max Ack Delay values MUST be immediately used for delaying acknowledgements; see {{sending}}.

 On a subsequently received ACK_FREQUENCY frame, the endpoint MUST check if this